anaclumos/extracranial/Research/pages/ChatGPT.md

 ### [Using ChatGPT As a Co-Founder](https://www.atomic14.com/2022/12/05/using-chatgpt-as-a-co-founder.html)

 - It's pretty impressive stuff, some of it is a bit overly verbose and a bit generic, but I could probably drill into the answers and get more detail.
-It would probably generate most of the code for the backend if I wanted it to:
+It would probably generate most of the code for the [[Back-end|backend]] if I wanted it to: